laurenqu/laurenqu.github.io/_talks/2022-10-01-divorce_cost.md

 permalink: /talks/divorce_cost
 date: 2022-10-01
 ---
-## Optimal divorce cost: a commitment device but a barrier at the beginning?
+## Optimal divorce cost: a commitment device but a barrier at the beginning

 Divorce cost comes as a double-edged sword with respect to investment: a high divorce cost retains relationship-specific investments.
 However, too high a divorce cost hinders entry into marriage at the first step, as people are still risk-averse and would like to avoid the bad love shock.
 Similarly, a low divorce cost lower the exit barrier of marriage, which may increase divorce and the accompanied investment loss.
 Conversely, a low divorce cost may also encourage marriage strategic investment in marriage-specific capital to partially offset the incomplete enforcement of marriage contracts.